MassOS-Linux/MassOS/installation-guide.md

 - Tried to center windows by default.
 - Use `bsdtar` (from `libarchive`) as the default `tar` implementation.
 It supports far more compression formats (even non-tar ones) than GNU tar.
 GNU tar will still be installed however, as `gtar`, in case it is needed.
 - Added Linux-Headers and DKMS (custom kernel modules) support.
+- Added CD/DVD support to Parole, and MPEG/MP4/H264/H265 decoding support for programs.

 It also includes the following upgraded software: